microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaLifecyclePolicyGroup.md

 # Add-EntraBetaLifecyclePolicyGroup

 ## Synopsis
-adds a group to a lifecycle policy
+Adds a group to a lifecycle policy

 ## Syntax